 Thanks to the second generation LEAS transmission system, the Zino 2 has double range of the Zino Pro.
 With an advertised of up to 8KM range, the Zino 2 become a serious competitor for DJI’s three times more expensive, the Mavic Pro 2 series.

-In addition to the extended control range, the Zino 2’s remote controller comes with integrated status screen which provides real-time flight date information (like: battery level, signal strength number of satellites, flight distance, flight speed and altitude).
+In addition to the extended control range, the Zino 2’s remote controller comes with an integrated status screen which provides real-time flight date information (like battery level, signal strength number of satellites, flight distance, flight speed, and altitude).

 Hubsan Zino Pro vs Zino 2: In-depth comparison guide

-In the table bellow I will try to compare the most important specs of both Hubsan drones.
-I highlighted with red were the older Zino Pro excels and with green were the new Zino 2 shines.
+In the table below I will try to compare the most important specs of both Hubsan drones.
+I highlighted with red were the older Zino Pro excels and green were the new Zino 2 shines.